Ecohydraulics/Exercise-SedimentTransport/README.md

 ![FlowCrossSection](https://github.com/Ecohydraulics/media/raw/main/png/flow-cs.png)

-This exercise uses one-dimensional (1D) cross-section averaged hydraulic data produced with the US Army Corps of Engineers' [HEC-RAS](https://www.hec.usace.army.mil/software/hec-ras/) software, which solves the Manning-Strickler formula numerically for any flow cross-section shape.
+This exercise uses one-dimensional (1D) cross-section averaged hydraulic data produced with the US Army Corps of Engineers [HEC-RAS](https://www.hec.usace.army.mil/software/hec-ras/) software, which solves the Manning-Strickler formula numerically for any flow cross-section shape.
 In this exercise, *HEC-RAS* provides the hydraulic data needed to determine the sediment transport capacity of a channel cross-section, although no explanations for creating, running, and exporting data from *HEC-RAS* models are given.

 ### Sediment Transport

 Fluvial sediment transport can be distinguished into two modes: (1) suspended load and (2) bed load (see figure below).
 Finer particles with a weight that can be carried by the fluid (water) are transported as suspended load.
-Coarser particles rolling, sliding, and jumping on the channel bed are transported as bed load.
+Coarser particles rolling, sliding, and jumping on the channel bed are transported as bedload.
 There is another type of transport, the so-called wash load, which is finer than the coarse bed load, but too heavy (large) to be transported in suspension ([Einstein 1950](http://dx.doi.org/10.22004/ag.econ.156389)).

 ![transport](https://github.com/Ecohydraulics/media/raw/main/png/sediment-transport.png)

 In the following, we will look at the bed load transport mode.
-In this case, a sediment particle located in or on the riverbed is mobilized by shear forces of the water as soon as they exceed a critical value (see figure below).
+In this case, a sediment particle located in or on the riverbed is mobilized by the shear forces of the water as soon as they exceed a critical value (see figure below).
 In river hydraulics, the so-called dimensionless bed shear stress or *Shields* stress ([Shields 1936](http://resolver.tudelft.nl/uuid:61a19716-a994-4942-9906-f680eb9952d6)) is often used as the threshold value for the mobilization of sediment from the riverbed.
 This exercise uses one of the dimensionless bed shear stress approaches and the next section provides more explanations.

 ![uptake](https://github.com/Ecohydraulics/media/raw/main/png/sediment-uptake.png)